The Connection Between Anxiety And ADD: What You Need To Know

 Getting the right treatment for anxiety and ADHD

 The symptoms of both anxiety and ADHD can be managed with proper treatment.
-Medication may be used in some cases to manage symptoms, but psychotherapy could also be beneficial in treating both conditions.
-Cognitive-behavioral therapy (CBT) is a type of psychotherapy that might help people with anxiety and ADHD manage their symptoms.
-This therapy focuses on helping the individual recognize and change patterns of thought and behavior that cause distress or interfere with their daily functioning.
+Medication may be used in some cases to manage symptoms, but psychotherapy can also be beneficial in treating both conditions.

-Thus, online therapy can be a valuable tool for individuals experiencing anxiety and/or ADHD since sessions can be taken from home.
-This type of remote therapy can provide a relaxing web-based environment where individuals with anxiety and ADHD can develop coping strategies and techniques for managing their emotions and reducing stress, thereby improving their overall quality of life.
+Online therapy can be a valuable tool for individuals experiencing anxiety and ADHD, since sessions can be taken from home.
+Individuals with anxiety and ADHD can develop coping strategies and techniques for managing their emotions and reducing stress, thereby improving their overall quality of life, from the comfort and certainty of home.
+For certain anxiety disorders, the end goal may still be in-person sessions—but online therapy can be a step forward.

-In addition, therapy can provide a safe and supportive environment where individuals can work through their experiences and feelings, allowing them to gain insight into their thoughts and behaviors.
-This can lead to a greater understanding of the underlying causes of their symptoms, which can help to reduce the impact of anxiety and ADHD on daily life.
+Therapy can provide a safe and supportive environment where individuals can work through their experiences and feelings, allowing them to gain insight into their thoughts and behaviors.
+This can lead to a greater understanding of the sources of their symptoms, which can reduce the impact of anxiety and ADHD on daily life.

-Going to therapy can be helpful for individuals with anxiety and inattentive presentation of ADHD.
 According to the Anxiety and Depression Association of America (ADAA), research has shown that therapy can be an effective treatment for anxiety disorders and that therapy combined with medication can be even more effective.
-The National Institute of Mental Health (NIMH) also states that therapy can be beneficial for individuals with ADHD since it can help them learn coping strategies and improve their overall functioning.
-Moreover, research indicates that online therapy, particularly internet-based cognitive behavioral therapy, can effectively treat anxiety disorders
+The National Institute of Mental Health (NIMH) also states that therapy can be beneficial for individuals with ADHD, and other research indicates that online therapy—particularly internet-based cognitive behavioral therapy—can effectively treat anxiety disorders

 Takeaway